michelle-morin/forest-explorer/work.md

 * 12:15pm - successfully changed color of selected trail segment on mouse click, but need to implement method to remove the selected color from previously-clicked trails (to only have a different color for the currently clicked trail).

 * 1:45pm - have been switching between using a functional component with state hooks and using a class component to change colors of selected trail. still unable to deselect previous trail.

+2:55 - spent the past hour scouring stackoverflow and google for solutions to the color issue I'm experiencing. still troubleshooting.